Start My Answer

 Allegedly, Kirschenbaum Phillips and Levy misled the plaintiff into thinking a proposed debt settlement would be valid only if payment was received by a certain date.
 However, the settlement was not a “limited time offer”.
 By mentioning this, it was a violation of the FDCPA.
 This is a deceptive practice used to force the consumer to pay their debt.

-How to beat Kirschenbaum Phillips and Levy in court
+Settle debt with Kirschenbaum Phillips and Levy outside of court

 If you have received a lawsuit from Kirschenbaum Phillips and Levy, then you will need to respond.
 This is essential and must be done through a written legal Answer response.
 Not responding to a debt collection lawsuit is the worst thing you can do.
 If you do not respond, it will allow the Kirschenbaum, Phillips & Levydebt collector to get a default judgment against you.
 This can lead to wage garnishment or the ability to take money from your bank account.
 They may even be able to charge you with lawyer fees, add court costs, and interest to the balance.

-The first step to beating Kirschenbaum Phillips and Levy in court is to respond to the lawsuit.
-Here are some methods you can use to win in court.
+The first step to settling your debt with Kirschenbaum Phillips and Levy is to respond to the lawsuit.
+Here are some methods you can use to respond.

 Challenge Kirschenbaum, Phillips & Levy's right to sue